godaner/gocipher/README.md

    v1.0.3

 COMMANDS:
    rsaenc     encrypt by rsa
    rsadec     decrypt by rsa
    desenc     encrypt by des
    desdec     decrypt by des
+   base64enc  encrypt by base64
+   base64dec  decrypt by base64
+   md5        md5
+   sha256     sha256
    help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help     show help